alisw/alisw.github.io/git-tutorial.markdown

 git commit --amend
 ```

-This will require a `git push -f <your-github-username>` afterwards.
+This will require a `git push -f origin` afterwards.
 If you
 don’t force-push it won’t go through.